Aegid1/USW_Backend/README.md

 # USW_Backend
-backend for USW media compass project
+Backend for USW media compass project

+# Guidelines

+# How to start